DizzyHSlightlyVoided/DieFledermaus/DieFledermaus Format.md

 2. The **Data** field as it exists when unencrypted; the compressed data.

 ### Text-based passwords
 Most end-users are likely to be more interested in using a text-based password than a fixed-length sequence of unintelligible bytes.
-For the purposes of a DieFledermaus file, the UTF-8 encoding of a textual password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm using a SHA-1 HMAC, with at least 9001 interations and an output length equal to that of the key.
+For the purposes of a DieFledermaus file, the UTF-8 encoding of a textual password must be converted using the [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) algorithm using a SHA-1 HMAC, with at least 9001 iterations and an output length equal to that of the key.
 The implementation is equivalent to [that of the .Net framework](https://msdn.microsoft.com/en-us/library/system.security.cryptography.rfc2898derivebytes.aspx).

 9001 is chosen because it wastes a hundred or so milliseconds on a modern machine.
 This number is intended to increase as computers become more powerful; therefore, a DieFledermaus encoder should set this to a higher value as time goes by.
 At the time of this writing, however, 9001 is good enough, and an encoder should not use anything higher.